 Professor Zimmerman's scholarly works address the intersection of material culture and time, whether in poems about archaeology or in children's books.
-Dr. Zimmerman's essays have appeared in Children's Literature, Configurations, the Journal of Literature & Science, Victorian Periodicals Review, Victorians Institute Journal, Pedagogy, and The Lion and the Unicorn, as well as recent collections published by MLA, Routledge, and Manchester UP.
+Dr. Zimmerman's essays have appeared in Victorian Studies, Children's Literature, Configurations, the Journal of Literature & Science, Victorian Periodicals Review, Victorians Institute Journal, Pedagogy, and The Lion and the Unicorn, as well as recent collections published by MLA, Cambridge, Palgrave, Routledge, and Manchester UP.
 Her book Excavating Victorians was published by SUNY press in 2008.

 - Victorian literature and culture